keremk/challenge-bot/README.md

 This section assumes that you have setup this application either [yourself](#Self-Host-Setup) or somebody else did it for you and you want to use it in your Slack workgroup.
 (Note that this app is currently not available for use publicly, it is still in development, but you can try self hosting it.)

 ### Register the Challenge Github App in your Github Account
+You can use any Github account (personal or organization) to create challenge repositories.
+Personal accounts can have unlimited private accounts but they come with the restriction of having up to 3 contributors/repository only.
+This app always creates the challenge repositories as private repositories since you most likely don't want other candidates to see each other's code.

+Before you can use your Github account, you need to install this app to your account.
 You will either get a link to install this app (because somebody else is doing the hosting and sent you the link), or you are self hosting this app as your own private app.
 Either case you need to register this app to your Github account to be able to start using it.

 Once you install it (by clicking on the link on the provided URL), the app should be seen as below in your Github account: